CheetahTemplate3/cheetah3/ANNOUNCE.rst

 Hello!

-I'm pleased to announce version 3.3.3, the fourth release of branch 3.3 of CheetahTemplate3.
+I'm pleased to announce version 3.3.4a0, the first alpha release of release 3.3.4 of branch 3.3 of CheetahTemplate3.

 What's new in CheetahTemplate3
 ==============================

-Minor features:

-  - Protect ``import cgi`` in preparation to Python 3.13.

-Tests:

-  - Run tests with Python 3.12.

-CI:

-  - GHActions: Ensure ``pip`` only if needed

-    This is to work around a problem in conda with Python 3.7 - it brings in wrong version of ``setuptools`` incompatible with Python 3.7.
+The contributors for this release are ...

 What is CheetahTemplate3